ppanko/intro-to-hpc/testJob-basic/README.md

 * `-pe` - the "parallel environemnt".
 Currently the only choices are `sm` and `mpi`; simpler jobs should use `sm`.

 ***Number of Processors***: the number to the right of `-pe sm` indicates the number of processors you are requesting from Quanah.
 For `sm` jobs, the allowed number is 1-36.
 If you want to request additional cores, you might consider using `mpi` or creating an array job using the `-t` parameter (guide coming soon).

+***Modules***: After the section of job parameters you will see a line that starts with "module".
+This command tells the job scheduler which "packages" you want to use.
+When running R jobs the modules you will need are `intel` and `R`.

 Keep in mind, a good naming convention is always a good way to keep your files organized.
 For example,